-32 In the majority of RoP Survey respondent jurisdictions, the same authority licensed commercial banks and nonbank deposit-taking institutions.
+&lt;sup>32 In the majority of RoP Survey respondent jurisdictions, one authority licensed all deposit-taking institutions.
 In many RoP Survey respondent jurisdictions, financial cooperatives are licensed by the finance ministry or the general cooperative authority.

-Non-governmental organisations or other ownerless entities (eg associations, foundations) should not be allowed to operate as deposit-taking institutions given that they lack shareholders with the incentive and capacity to infuse new capital in the event that the institution's solvency is threatened.
+&lt;sup>33 Non-governmental organisations or other ownerless entities (eg associations, foundations) should not be allowed to operate as deposit-taking institutions given that they lack shareholders with the incentive and capacity to infuse new capital in the event that the institution's solvency is threatened.